Computer Club is over! Thanks to all who participated.

 The goal of the Computer Science Club would be to introduce students to computer programming.
 Furthermore it would endeavor to build teamwork and collaboration skills through project based learning and problem solving.
 Hand-in-hand with this, would come an appreciation of architecture, design, volume and sustainability within through the use of different programs.
 Campbell students would also get a safe introduction to playing/connecting to an online server and good digital citizenship.
 I would also like to see as many girls as possible join the club, as recently released research from Google shows that there is a real gender imbalance in students graduating with degrees in Computer Science and Engineering.
-The founder and inventor of DropBox, Drew Houston, has described Computer Programming as the closest thing we have to a Super Power - which seems about right for the Computer Science Club!
+The founder and inventor of DropBox, Drew Houston, has described computer programming as the closest thing we have to a Super Power - which seems about right for Computer Club!

 Programs we use.

 A free programming software offered by Microsoft.
 The goal of Kodu, is to encourage game creation and a realization that computer programming (or coding) can be a creative activity.
 The core of the Kodu project is the programming user interface and the Kodu language which is entirely icon-based.
 The program helps students with critical thinking, breaking a complex goal into manageable steps, and understanding that design is an iterative process – an approach applicable to all academic subjects, business and personal relationships.